Fish Tacos with Avocado-Lime Crema

 5

 Bake fish at 425 degrees Fahrenheit for about 9 minutes.
 Test the fish with a fork to see if it pulls away and flakes easily.
 If so, it’s done.
-Take out of the oven and break into chunks with your fork (don’t overdue this part – you want the fish to still have body, not be totally broken down).
+Take out of the oven and break into bite-size pieces with your fork.

 6